s-fereidooni/CSE151A_matchmaker/README.md

 ### 7. Conclusion section: What is the conclusion of your 2nd model?
 What can be done to possibly improve it?
 How did it perform to your first and why?
+The second model worked well enough, with around an 85% accuracy, which is similar to our previous model's accuracy as well.
+However, we don't think it's very possible to improve the decision tree classifier we used more than we already have.
+We used hyper parameter tuning to improve the model's accuracy, but it stayed around the same number.
+Pruning the tree in different ways could possibly improve the model's accuracy as well.
+We've tried to do Cost-complexity pruning, however, it made no effect on our model, but we could potentially try other pruning methods like weakest link pruning to better the model.